myriagon/quantum_crc8/README.md

 ./crc8_qpu.py -f exp1a.0381.txt -s exp1a.0381.sampset.01.txt -n 1000
 ```

-The parameter `-f exp1a.0381.txt` tells the program to use the variables, BQM,
+The parameter `-f exp1a.0381.txt` specifies the input file containing variables,
-embedding, etc stored in the file `exp1a.0381.txt`, which was written by
+BQM, embedding, etc that was written by `crc8_emb_bqm.py`.
-`crc8_emb_bqm.py`.

-The parameter `-n 1000` tells it to read 1000 samples (answers) from the QPU --
+The parameter `-n 1000` tells the program to read 1000 samples (answers) from
-i.e., to execute the program 1000 times in rapid succession.
+the QPU.

-The parameter `-s exp1a.0381.sampset.01.txt` specifies the name of the file in
+The parameter `-s exp1a.0381.sampset.01.txt` specifies the output file in which
-which the samples (answers) will be stored using JSON.
-This is an ASCII text
+the samples (answers) obtained from the QPU will be written using JSON.
+This is
-file, but it is hard to interpret by eye.
+an ASCII text file, but it is hard to interpret by eye.

 ### Details about `crc8_examine_samples.py`

 `crc8_examine_samples.py` reads a file of samples (answers) from the QPU,
-unpacks the information, checks validity of samples, and pretty-prints a table.
+unpacks the information, checks validity of samples, and prints a table.
 It does not use QPU time.

 ```